 As the most common motor disability among children, cerebral palsy is widely known but not widely understood.
 Even today, researchers aren’t fully sure of what factors directly cause each case of cerebral palsy.
 However, one thing that is known to cause cerebral palsy in some infants is poor medical care.
 If, during labor, babies do not get enough oxygen or are not protected from some of the forces of labor, cerebral palsy can be the result.
 Many cases of cerebral palsy are not caused by bad medical care, but some are--and rarely do the doctors and nurses involved in the care admit their mistakes to the parents.

 To determine the specific cause of your child’s diagnosis, you would need hospital administration and medical care experts to review your case.
 Our law firm can lead the investigation with our team.

-The root condition of cerebral palsy is brain damage—either to the basal ganglia or the cerebellum, which affect both voluntary and autonomic motor controls.
+The root cause of cerebral palsy is abnormal development of the brain or damage to the brain that affects a child's mobility or muscle control.
+Why some brain injury leads to cerebral palsy and others don't is still a subject of study.
+CP is often the result of either brain damage to the basal ganglia or the cerebellum, which affect both voluntary and autonomic motor controls.
 In some CP cases, developmental issues that create a lack of protective membranes for the nerves are also a risk factor.
 Poor myelination inhibits healthy transmission of nerve signals—making mobility difficult later.